Photo by Larry Burrows

-- (1940) Appointment at City College New York revoked prior to Russell's arrival as a result of public protests and a legal judgment in which Russell was found morally unfit to teach at the college.
+- (1940) Appointment at City College New York revoked prior to Russell's arrival as the result of public protests and a legal judgment in which Russell was found to be “morally unfit” to teach at the college.

-- (1943) Dismissed from Barnes Foundation in Pennsylvania, but wins a suit against the Foundation for wrongful dismissal.
+- (1942) Dismissed from Barnes Foundation in Pennsylvania, but wins a lawsuit against the Foundation for wrongful dismissal.

 - (1950) Awarded Nobel Prize for Literature.

 - (1952) Divorce from Patricia (Peter) and marriage to Edith Finch.